OpenNebula/vOneCloud-docs/docs/source/overview/features.rst

   * Profit from years of testing and production use
   * Be sure that your Cloud Mangement Platform will be up to the task

+vOneCloud additionally brings new configuration and upgrade tools:

+* **Appliance and Services Configuration**

+  * Control Console for vOneCloud appliance configuration
+  * Control Panel (Web UI) for vOneCloud services configuration

+* **Smooth Upgrade Process**

+  * Automatic upgrade process and notifications available for users with an active support subscription through the Control Panel

 If you feel that there is a particular feature interesting for the general public, feel free to add a feature request in `Community - Feature Request section of the vOneCloud Support Portal <https://support.vonecloud.com/hc/communities/public/topics/200215442-Community-Feature-Requests>`__.